ming86/momo-research/Context Rot.md

 - **In PG haystack**: arXiv needle (low similarity) performs **better** than PG needle (high similarity)
   - **Interpretation**: When needle differs from background, it "stands out" for easier identification
-- **In arXiv haystack**: Almost no performance difference between needle types
+- **In arXiv haystack**: Performance is nearly identical regardless of needle type
-- **Conclusion**: Non-uniform pattern varies by situation.
-Cannot simply generalize "lower similarity = always better"
+- **Conclusion**: The relationship between needle-haystack similarity and performance is not uniform.
+Lower similarity sometimes helps, sometimes doesn’t—depends on the domain and structure of the haystack.

 ---